Radiation from relativistic shocks with turbulent magnetic fields: Relativistic PIC Simulations

 Figure 1 shows the averaged (in the $y-z$ plane) electron density and electromagnetic field energy along the jet at $3750\omega_{\rm pe}^{-1}$.
-The resulting profiles of jet (red), ambient (blue), and total (black) electron density are shown in Fig. 1a.
+The resulting profiles of jet (red), ambient (blue), and total (black) electron density are shown in Fig.\ 1a.

 The ambient electrons are accelerated by the jet electrons and pile up towards the front part of jet.
-At the earlier time the ambient plasma density increases linearly behind the jet front.
-At the later time the ambient plasma shows a rapid increase to a plateau behind the jet front, with additional increase to a higher plateau farther behind the jet front.
+At earlier times the ambient plasma density increases linearly behind the jet front.
+At the later times the ambient plasma shows a rapid increase to a plateau behind the jet front, with additional increase to a higher plateau farther behind the jet front.
 The jet density remains approximately constant except near the jet front.

-The Weibel instability remains excited by continuously injected jet particles and the electromagnetic fields are maintained at a high level, about four times that seen in a previous, much shorter grid simulation system ($L_{\rm x} = 640\Delta$).
-At the earlier simulation time a large electromagnetic structure is generated and accelerates the ambient plasma.
-As shown in Fig. 1b, at the later simulation time the strong magnetic field extends up to $x/\Delta = 2,000$.
-These strong fields become very small beyond $x/\Delta = 2000$ in the shocked ambient region \cite{nishi06,ram07}.
+The Weibel instability remains excited by the continuously injected jet particles and the electromagnetic fields are maintained at a high level, about four times that seen in a previous, much shorter grid simulation system (with $L_{\rm x} = 640\Delta$).
+At earlier simulation times a large electromagnetic structure is generated and accelerates the ambient plasma.
+As shown in Fig.\ 1b, at this later simulation time the strong magnetic field extends up to $x/\Delta = 2,000$.
+These strong fields become small in the shocked ambient region beyond $x/\Delta = 2000$ \citep{nishi06,ram07}.

 The acceleration of ambient electrons becomes visible when jet electrons pass about $x/\Delta = 500$.
 The maximum density of accelerated ambient electrons is attained at $t = 1750\omega_{\rm pe}^{-1}$.
-The maximum density gradually reaches a plateau as seen in Fig. 1a.
-The maximum electromagnetic field energy is located at $x/\Delta = 1,700$ as shown in Fig. 1b.
+The maximum density gradually reaches a plateau as seen in Fig.\ 1a.
+The maximum electromagnetic field energy is located at $x/\Delta = 1,700$ as shown in Fig.\ 1b.